Skip to main content

 Inventory vs Pre-Pandemic27% lowerStructural supply shortage

-Bottom line: San Jose does not offer affordability in the traditional sense-but it rewards buyers who can hold long term in one of the most supply-constrained markets in the country.
+Bottom line: San Jose does not offer affordability in the traditional sense but has historically favored buyers with longer-term ownership horizons in one of the most supply-constrained markets in the country.

-• Almaden Valley: Widely regarded as the best all-around area for families, combining safety, open space, and strong schools
+• Almaden Valley: Widely regarded as the mix of schools, open space, and residential stability, combining safety, open space, and strong schools

 • Evergreen: Known for public schools with A+ ratings and consistent academic performance